-- Verify the completeness of the report inputs. - See "Verify the completeness of the inputs for the capacity licensing" on page 27. - 2 Eliminate redundant data due to client aliases and multiple IP addresses. - See "Eliminate redundant data in the capacity licensing report due to client aliases and multiple IP addresses" on page 28. - 3 Examine the Itemization tab for flagged conditions in the Accuracy column. - See "Examine the Itemization tab in the capacity licensing report for flagged conditions in the Accuracy column" on page 29. - 4 Verify correct grouping and summation of multistreamed backup images. - See "Verify correct grouping and summation of multistreamed backup images in the capacity licensing report" on page 30.
+Step Description Reference 2 Eliminate redundant data due to client aliases and multiple IP addresses.
+See "Eliminate redundant data due to client aliases and multiple IP addresses" on page 44.
+3 Examine the Itemization tab for flagged conditions in the Accuracy column.
+See "Examine the Itemization tab for flagged conditions in the Accuracy column" on page 45.
+4 Verify correct grouping and summation of multistreamed backup images.
+See "Verify correct grouping and summation of multistreamed backup images" on page 47.
+5 Examine the CloudCatalyst (KB) column that displays the volume of data processed using NetBackup CloudCatalyst See "Examine the CloudCatalyst (KB) column that displays the volume of data processed using NetBackup CloudCatalyst" on page 47.
+6 Examine overlap detection by nbdeployutil See "Examine overlap detection by nbdeployutil" on page 47.